akoutmos/server_timing_plug/README.md

 ## Additional Thoughts

-The design of this lib draws inspired from https://github.com/hauleth/plug_telemetry_server_timing, but makes some slightly different design decisions.
+The design of this lib draws inspiration from https://github.com/hauleth/plug_telemetry_server_timing, but makes some slightly different design decisions.
 Whereas `plug_telemetry_server_timing` attaches `:telemetry` handlers to events and automatically aggregates the results of timings, this library allows you to time arbitrary events and does not infer timing label names based on telemetry events.
 There are other Server-Timing libraries on hex as well;